 Mahsa Nouri, Ph.D.

-• Treatment of individuals with learning differences and special needs, such as Autism Spectrum Disorder, and exceptional circumstances and histories, such as trauma
+- Treatment of individuals with learning differences and special needs, such as ADHD, learning disabilities, Autism Spectrum Disorder, severe emotional and behavioral challenges, and exceptional circumstances andhistories

 Additional Information about my Specialties:

-I have extensive experience working with children who have social-emotional challenges that are impactful to their relationships and/or to their academic achievement.
-Having worked in the school setting for ten years, I am well versed in school-related issues, including IEPs, accommodations, teacher-student relationships, parent-child dynamics, and behavioral challenges that affect academic engagement and functioning.
+I have extensive experience working with children who have social-emotional challenges that are impactfulto their relationships and/or to their academic achievement.
+I am well versed in school-related issues, including IEPs, accommodations, teacher-student relationships, parent-child dynamics, and behavioralchallenges that affect academic engagement and functioning.

-Much of my previous work has been with children, teens, and young adults with ADHD, autism, learning differences, trauma, anxiety, and depression.
-I use an eclectic approach to psychotherapy, one that incorporates aspects of psychodynamic and cognitive-behavioral approaches to treatment.
-I also frequently incorporate DBT skills and behavioral change techniques as appropriate.
-Throughout sessions and treatment, however, I am sensitive to ‘following the client,’ or using a pace and approach that feels comfortable, meaningful, and effective to the individual’s unique needs.
+Much of my previous work has been with children, teens, and young adults with ADHD, autism, learningdifferences, trauma, anxiety, and depression.
+I also work closely with parents and families to aide in the development of parenting skills, the creation of more peaceful home environments, and overall healthier parent-child relationships.
+I use an eclectic approach to psychotherapy, one that incorporates aspects ofpsychodynamic and cognitive-behavioral approaches to treatment.
+I also frequently incorporate DBT skillsand behavioral change techniques as appropriate.
+Throughout sessions and treatment, however, I amsensitive to ‘following the client,’ or using a pace and approach that feels comfortable, meaningful, andeffective to the individual’s unique needs.

 Presentations and Workshops:

-• Friendship Rally- an Introduction to Stand Up!
-Speak Out!™: for 3rd – 8th grade girls
+- Friendship Rally- an Introduction to Stand Up!
+Speak Out!™: for 3rd – 8th grade girls (link to page)